fp7-alien/OCF-OFGW/ofgw_mngt/README.md

 [group2]
 id=ID3 host=127.0.0.3
 ```

+<span style="background-color: #FFFF00">TODO: Add the description of the configuration files structure.</span>

 ###RESTful interface
 The RESTful interface allows the OCF to inform on the current device status thru the TBAM Agent.
 Below the draft RESTful interface specification is presented.